apioo/fusio-docs/docs/backend/api/action/index.md

 ## Async

 It is possible to execute an action in async mode which means that the action directly returns a 202 accepted response and the request gets executed later on in the background.
-To enable the async feature you need to setup a cronjob, please take a look at the [cronjob](../cronjob) section for installation instructions.

 ## Development

-To develop a custom action you need to create a class which implements the interface `Fusio\Engine\ActionInterface`.
+To develop a custom action you need to create a class which implements the class `Fusio\Engine\ActionAbstract`.
-Then you can add this class to the `provider.php` file.
 Through this it is possible to select this action at the backend.
 Beside selecting an action you can also click on the edit button to manually enter a class name.

 In the following an example action: